oliveirahenrique70/appsilon/README.md

 * ### pCRC <a name="pCRC"></a>

-The ```R``` pipeline performs the data analysis for the **pCRC** experiments.
+This ```R``` pipeline performs the data analysis for the **pCRC** experiments.
 This pipeline is similar to the *fast_XC50_analysis* but with some differences regarding the compounds format on the plate and the number of different concentrations tested for each compound.
 Beyond that, for now, this pipeline uses only the single plate format.

 The input data for this pipeline is obtained with the same types of equipment of *fast_XC50_analysis*, the BMG and D300.
 After imported the data is organized according to compounds and controls.